lucylow/medical-triage-ai-vision/demo-app-VISION-TRACK/docs/DEMO_SCRIPT.md

 ### **Scalability & Roadmap**
 ```
-"GreyGuard Trials is designed for global scale.
+"TRIAGE A.I. is designed for global scale.
 Our architecture supports:

 - **Phase 2**: Advanced AI algorithms and mobile applications
 - **Phase 3**: Global trial network and regulatory compliance tools